 Finally, here is the view from the breakfast nook table.

-We have a few details to finish before we can move back to our ongoing window restoration project, including paint, scribe molding, and better cabinet hinges.
-And we’re looking for a proper piece of art to hang over the coffee maker – perhaps a Japanese print, or better, the family tree?
+We’re looking for a proper piece of art to hang over the coffee maker – perhaps a Japanese print, or better, the family tree?
 What do you suggest?

 About this blog: The Elizabeth Murphy House is a 103 year-old American System-Built Home and the protagonist in the book “Frank Lloyd Wright’s Forgotten House, published by University of Wisconsin Press, and available for pre-order now.”